This Website Secured by SSL_Seal

 First. we have invited as our special guest the 13 living charter members of LGS.
 Invitations have been sent to them.
 However, we would like to invite all former members to come and join us.
 However, we have lost contact with them.
 But maybe you haven’t!
 So if you know of a former member of LGS.
 Please invite them to come and join us for our 30th Anniversary celebration.
 Usual applies, they should bring a covered dish to share and their own table service.

 Second, we are not having a speaker for this meeting.
-Society members are helpimg us with our program by giving a short sketch of their favorite, or most interesting ancestor.
+Society members are helping us with our program by giving a short sketch of their favorite, or most interesting ancestor.
 Period costume and first person presentation encouraged but not required.
 Something in the range of 5 to 10 minutes is desired and we would like to have a half dozen presentations if possible.
 So review your research, and help us celebrate our family history by bringing a favorite ancestor or person from your research alive!

 Third, We hope to do a game called “Who Did That / Who Lived There”.
 So remember where you were living and what you were doing in 1986.
 We’ll ask you to list your name, living location and job title from 1986.
 And, see who lived in the most interesting places and had the most unusual jobs.
 Should be Fun!
 Plan to join us and have a wonderful time visiting with new and current members and guests!